Posts

 Image

-My earlier article titled "Free Will is an illusion" provoked a thoughtful discussion on the philosophy subreddit from which I learned a lot, but then later it was removed.
-And quite understandably so because absolute determinism is a frightening thought for most humans, our freedom to "will" sort of defines who we are as humans and people can easily get intolerant towards any other alternative views.
+My earlier article titled "Free Will could be an illusion" did provoke a thoughtful discussion on the philosophy subreddit from which I learned a lot, but then later it was removed.
+And quite understandably so as absolute determinism is quite a frightening thought for most humans, our freedom to "will" sort of defines who we are as humans and people can easily get intolerant towards any other alternative views.

 Pastime 101: HUGE List of Ideas for passing time when you are bored